-Throughout the course of the year, the moisture content of the outside and inside air can vary considerably.
+Throughout the year, the moisture content of the outside and inside air can vary considerably.
 Because of this, you may require the use of equipment to alter the air you’re breathing inside your residence.
-If your air is too high or low in moisture, this can lead to an increase in allergies, illnesses and even damage to wood surfaces in your home.
+If your air is too high or low in moisture, this can lead to an increase in allergies, illnesses, and even damage to wood surfaces in your home.
 How do you know which unit to use during the winter months in Alabama?

 Winter and Humidity

 In Alabama, the winter season tends to be a bit dry with minimal precipitation present.
 Because of this, you may notice that your home feels drier in the colder months of the year.
 Common signs of dry air can include dry skin, dry eyes, scratchy throat when you wake up in the morning, and an increase in allergies.

 A simple fix for low moisture in your indoor air is utilizing a humidifier.
 A stand-alone unit will address a single dry room in your house, although all the others will be unaffected.
 On the other hand, a whole-house unit can be installed onto your furnace to address moisture in your residence as a whole.